 Classification based on size:

-Pile foundation with ems section at the bottom are called taped piles, these piles are used to increase the density of the subsoil by driving these piles into loose soil.
+Pile foundations with ems section at the bottom are called taped piles, these piles are used to increase the density of the subsoil by driving these piles into loose soil.

 Tapped piles are also called as compiled piles.